nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   ```
   **Function Parameter Definitions:**
   - `abund_table=` - relative abundance matrix with taxa as columns and samples as rows
-  - `threshold=0.05` - a number between 0.001 and 1 specifying the threshold for filtering out rare taxa
+  - `threshold=0.05` - a number between 0.001 and 1 specifying the threshold for grouping rare taxa
   - `rare_taxa=FALSE` - boolean specifying if only rare taxa should be returned, if set to TRUE then a table with only the rare taxa will be returned

   **Returns:** a dataframe containing a relative abundance matrix with taxa as columns and samples as rows